JonKing93/pfdf/docs/api/watershed.rst

         ::

             slopes(dem, flow)
+            slopes(dem, flow, dem_per_m)

         Returns D8 flow slopes for a watershed.
 Computes these slopes using a DEM raster, and TauDEM-style D8 flow directions.
+The DEM must have both a CRS and an affine Transform.
+Note that the DEM may be a raw DEM - it does not need to resolve pits and flats, although you may wish to use a resolved DEM for consistency across your analysis.
+The returned slopes will be unitless gradients.
+The rise is determined using the DEM, and the run is determined from the CRS and transform.
+If the CRS base unit is not meters, converts the run to meters before computing slope gradients.

+        By default, this routine assumes that the DEM is in units of meters.
+If this is not the case, use the "dem_per_m" to specify a conversion factor (number of DEM units per meter).